-4a.
-Percentage of lat e visits beyond ARV supply buffer date Definition Number of all visits that came late beyond ARV drug supply buffer date divided by total visits in the reporting period and multiplied by 100.
-Purpose To promote counseling services and encourage patients to follow the physician's recommendations in order to avoid care and treatment interruption.
+5a.
+Percentage of lat 5a.
+Percentage of late visits beyond ARV supply buffer date Definition Number of all visits that came late beyond ARV drug supply buffer date divided by total visits in the reporting period and multiplied by 100.
+Purpose To promote counseling services and encourage patients to follow the physician's recommendations to avoid care and treatment interruption.
 This indicator is to be used as a proxy for measuring adherence to ART.
-Method of Count number of visits that are beyond ARV buffer supply date.
-Measurement Calculate for the percentage using numerator and denominator below.
-Frequency Quarterly Numerator Total number of visits beyond ARV buffer supply date during the quarter.
+Method of Measurement Count number of visits that are beyond ARV buffer supply date.
+Calculate for the percentage using numerator and denominator below.
+ARVs buffer should be given for 5 days (Ref.
+NCHADS letter 0146) Frequency Quarterly Numerator Total number of visits beyond ARV buffer supply date during the quarter.
 Denominator Total number of visits during the quarter.
 Disaggregation(s): Age/Sex: <15 Male, 15+ Male, <15 Female, 15+ Female Source of data Facility ART electronic database Interpretation Action point.
-Facilities should limit the late beyond ARV buffer supply date to less than 2.5%.
+Facilities should limit the late beyond ARV buffer supply date to less than 2.5% per quarter.
 Interpretations.
 High percentage of late beyond ARV buffer supply shows that the adherence of the patients to ART is not good and likely lead to drug resistance.
 Interventions.
 The facility should review the cause of late beyond buffer, what problems may exist in the system and how these can be corrected to reduce the rate of missed appointments.

-4b.
+5b.
 Percentage of la te visits within ARV supply buffer date Definition Number of all visits that came late but still in ARV drug supply buffer date divided by total visits in the reporting period and multiplied by 100.
-Purpose To promote counseling services and encourage patients to follow the physician's recommendations in order to avoid care and treatment interruption.
+Purpose To promote counseling services and encourage patients to follow the physician's recommendations to avoid care and treatment interruption.
 This indicator is to be used as a proxy for measuring adherence to ART.
 Method of Measurement Count number of appointments that are within ARV buffer supply date.
 Calculate for the percentage using numerator and denominator below.
-Frequency ARVs buffer should be given for 5 days (Ref.
-NCHADS letter 0146) Quarterly Numerator Total number of visits within ARV buffer supply date during the quarter.
+ARVs buffer should be given for 5 days (Ref.
+NCHADS letter 0146) Frequency Quarterly Numerator Total number of visits within ARV buffer supply date during the quarter.
 Denominator Total number of visits during the quarter.
 Source of data Facility ART electronic database Disaggregation(s): Age/Sex: <15 Male, 15+ Male, <15 Female, 15+ Female Interpretation Action point.
-Facilities should limit the late within ARV buffer supply date to less than 10%.
+Facilities should limit the late within ARV buffer supply date to 5% or less per quarter.
 Interpretations.
 High percentage of late within ARV buffer supply likely lead to late beyond buffer and show that the adherence of the patients is not good, and this type of visit also add additional burden for daily work of health care providers.
 Interventions.
-The facility should review the cause of late within buffer, what problems may exist in the system and how these can be corrected to reduce the rate of missed appointments. i
+The facility should review the cause of late within buffer, what problems may exist in the system and how these can be corrected to reduce the rate of missed appointments.